 One by one, the names of all sixteen churches were voiced.
 You can almost hear the proceedings "Bethany Baptist Church" "Mr. Moderator.
 We bring a membership of 57 people from the Three Forks Association."
 "Conway's Chapel" "Mr. Moderator.
 We bring a membership of 61 people from the Catawba River Association."
 Every name was called and a response was given.

 And then it happened.
 A motion was made, seconded and approved that these churches be constituted as the Caldwell County Baptist Association.
 Later that day and during the following two days, a constitution and bylaws were approved, committees were formed, officers were elected, and the newly organized Caldwell County Baptist Association was ready for adjournment from its first meeting.

-One hundred and thirty-five years have passed since that monumental gathering in the meeting house of the Rocky Springs Baptist Church.
+One hundred and thirty-eight years have passed since that monumental gathering in the meeting house of the Rocky Springs Baptist Church.
 Many things have changed.
 Delegates are now called Messengers.
-The sixteen churches with 900 members have now become 72 congregations with a total membership of over 25,000 people, the largest association in our region.
+The sixteen churches with 900 members have now become 72 congregations with a an estimated membership of 20,000 people, the largest association in our region.
 The name is now Caldwell Baptist Association, Inc.